tposney/midi-qol/README.md

 * **Prompt Players to Roll Saves** If "None" set the module will automatically roll all saves.
 If set to another value, the system will prompt the player to roll their save and wait up to **Delay before rolling** seconds before auto rolling the save for them.
 You can also specify Monks Token Bar for saves.
 Monk's token bar rolls do not support setting of advantage by midi-qol.
   * Chat Message.
 If selected, an impacted player will receive a whisper in chat prompting them to roll a saving throw.
 The module will assume that the next saving throw in the chat stream from this player was the requested roll and evaluate it.
   * Let Me Roll That For You.
 If selected (and LMRTFY is installed and enabled), midi-qol while use LMRTFY to prompt the player who controls the target (or, if there is none, a randomly chosen player with ownership rights to the target) to make the roll.
 The specific roll details are passed to LMRTFY and multiple rolled (i.e. more than one spell requiring a save) will be correctly allocated.
   * Monks Token Bar.
-If selected (and Monks Tokenbar is installed and active) characters with a logged in player owner will be added to a monks token bar savng thow dialog.
+If selected (and Monks Tokenbar is installed and active) characters with a logged in player owner will be added to a monks token bar saving throw dialog.
 Completing the roll from the dialog will be used as the save.
 Monk's token bar rolls do not support setting of advantage by midi-qol.
 * **Prompt GM to Roll Saves** Set this to “Auto” to have midi-qol automatically roll and evaluate NPC saving throws on behalf of the GM.
 Set to “Let Me Roll That For You” to instead have the LMRTFY module prompt the GM for NPC saving throws.
 You can also use Monks Token Bar saving throws.
 * **Display Saving throw DC**.
 Determines if the saving throw DC is displayed to the players and on the chat cards.
 If unchecked, saving throws will display on the chat card with the value replaced by “??”.

 **Saving Throw Multiplier**
 You can ignore this section until you find spells/weapons that don't do what you'd expect.
-TL;DR: If you are just using standard items you can just leave things at the defualt and most saves will do 1/2 damage as you'd expect, monsters (like a giant spider) will (if Roll Other Damage is enabled) do base weapon damage and have a save applied to the bonus poison damage.
+TL;DR: If you are just using standard items you can just leave things at the default and most saves will do 1/2 damage as you'd expect, monsters (like a giant spider) will (if Roll Other Damage is enabled) do base weapon damage and have a save applied to the bonus poison damage.
-  * There is a config setting, default save multipler (defaults to 0.5).
+  * There is a config setting, default save multiplier (defaults to 0.5).
 If there are no special overrides then a saving throw will do
     `rolled damage * defaultSaveMultiplier` damage.
-When set to 0.5 saving against the attack will do 1/2 dmaage, like most cases for dnd.
+When set to 0.5 saving against the attack will do 1/2 damage, like most cases for dnd.
-  * There are a number of ways to overide the default multiplier.
+  * There are a number of ways to override the default multiplier.
   * If the item description includes the text "no damage on save" (or the localized equivalent) then a save will do no damage.
   * If the item description includes the text "full damage on save" (or the localized equivalent) then a save will still do full damage.
 You can use this for attacks that do damage, and have a save for a condition being applied, like poisoned and so on.
  *  `flags.midi-qol.potentCantrip`, if set cantrips cast by the actor will do 1/2 damage instead of no damage.
 Overrides any other damage multiplier settings.
-  * If the setting "search spell description" is set, items with the text "half as much damage" (or the localized equivalent) will do 1/2 damage on a save ignoring the defalt multiplier.
+  * If the setting "search spell description" is set, items with the text "half as much damage" (or the localized equivalent) will do 1/2 damage on a save ignoring the default multiplier.
 If the text is not found the save will use the defaultSaveMultiplier.
   * For weapons (only) there are weapon properties for 1/2, full or no damage saves.
 These properties override any other settings.
 If not present the save multiplier will be worked out as above.
-  * For weapons (only) the save multiplier appplies to the whole damage roll **UNLESS**...
+  * For weapons (only) the save multiplier applies to the whole damage roll **UNLESS**...
-    * You have enabled "Roll other damage on mwak/rwak" (which is intended sepcifically to support attacks that have base damage + extra damage with a save - think spider bite).
+    * You have enabled "Roll other damage on mwak/rwak" (which is intended specifically to support attacks that have base damage + extra damage with a save - think spider bite).
 If the weapon has a save specified **AND** the weapon has an Other Damage formula, the saving throw multiplier applies to the Other damage and the base damage is applied as full damage.
-    * Because of the way the SRD monsters have been setup, (i.e. extra damage as versatile damage and the the versatile property not set) the versatile formula will be treated as Other Damage if there is no Other Damage formula and the weapon property "versatile" is not set.
+    * Because of the way the SRD monsters have been set up, (i.e. extra damage as versatile damage and the versatile property not set) the versatile formula will be treated as Other Damage if there is no Other Damage formula and the weapon property "versatile" is not set.
     * For BetterRolls you have to enter the damage into the Other field and enable roll Other in the better rolls settings.
 Midi will pick up this damage and apply the saving throw result against it.

-For those who have a lot of weapons set up with a save and want the default damage on save to be full damage (which is what a pervious version enabled when search spell description was enabled) just edit the items and set the save to full damage on save (preferred) or set the default save multiplier to 1.
+For those who have a lot of weapons set up with a save and want the default damage on save to be full damage (which is what a previous version enabled when search spell description was enabled) just edit the items and set the save to full damage on save (preferred) or set the default save multiplier to 1.

 ## Hits
 You can enable auto checking of hits.
 Fumbles automatically miss and criticals automatically hit.
 As GM you can mouse over the name of the hit target to highlight the token and click to select it.
 This is useful if you are not auto applying damage, since you can do all the damage application from the chat log, by clicking on the targets name, then clicking on the appropriate damage button.